-The North Tazewell Volunteer Fire Department is open for new volunteers.
-You don’t have to be a firefighter to play a major role.
-Firefighters are needed, but drivers, pump operators, fundraisers, and supporters of all kinds can be a big help.
+The North Tazewell Volunteer Fire Department is open for new volunteers, and you don’t have to be a firefighter to play a major role.
+We do need some firefighters, but drivers, pump operators, fundraisers, and supporters of all kinds can be a big help.
 No matter what your experience, talents or skills might be, if you’d like to help, there’s an important place for you in the NTVFD family.
-Give us a call at (248) 292-9647 or email JFULTZ13@Yahoo.com for more information.
+Give us a call at (248) 292-9647 or email JFULTZ13@Yahoo.com.

 Organic Gardening Classes

-The following is a schedule of remaining classes to be taught at the Garden Center/ Kitchen Classroom on the LMU campus.
+The following is a schedule of upcoming classes to be taught at the Garden Center/ Kitchen Classroom on the LMU campus.
 Classes begin at 6 p.m.

 Mar.
-18 - Preparing sweet potato plant beds by Stacy White, Bell County Extension Agent.
-(This will be a hands-on demonstration taught in the greenhouse.);
+18 - Preparing sweet potato plant beds by Stacy White, Bell County Extension (This will be a hands-on demonstration taught in the greenhouse.)

-For more information about the LMU Organic Garden call Bill Clayton at 423-441-9133 or email at email@example.com; Sue Granger at firstname.lastname@example.org or Debbie Clayton at email@example.com
+For more information about the LMU Organic Garden please call Bill Clayton at 423-441-9133 or email at firstname.lastname@example.org; Sue Granger at email@example.com orr Debbie Clayton at firstname.lastname@example.org

 Red Cross Accepting Donations

-The board meetings for the Board of Mayor and Alderman of the Town of Tazewell for the Fiscal Year 2012-2013 will be conducted at Tazewell City Hall at 1830 Main Street, the second Tuesday of each month at 7:30 p.m.
-The BMA workshops are on Wednesday, prior to the scheduled board meeting at 6 p.m. as needed.
+The Board Meetings for the Board of Mayor and Alderman of the Town of Tazewell for the Fiscal Year 2012-2013 will be conducted at Tazewell City Hall at 1830 Main Street, the second Tuesday of each month at 7:30 p.m.
+The BMA Workshops are on Wednesday, prior to the scheduled board meeting at 6 p.m. as needed.
 The public is invited to attend all meetings of the board.

 Tazewell Planning Commission

-The TENNderCare program wants babies, children, teens and young adults to get the health care they need.
-Good health begins at birth, so it’s important to “Check In, Check Up and Check Back” with your doctor every year.
-The program continues to increase the rate of children receiving health care services.
-Call to set up a TENNderCare visit with your doctor or go to the Claiborne County Health Department.
-For information call 1-866-311-4287 or visit www.tennessee.gov/tenncare/tenndercare.
+The TENNderCare program wants babies, children, teens, and young adults to get the health care they need.
+Good health begins at birth, so it’s important to “Check In, Check Up, and Check Back” with your doctor every year.
+The program continues to increase the rate of children receiving health care services every year.
+Call today to set up a TENNderCare visit with your doctor or go to the Claiborne County Health Department.
+For information call 1-866-311-4287 or www.tennessee.gov/tenncare/tenndercare.

 Tennessee Right to Life

-The Tennessee Right to Life Claiborne Chapter meets at Dogwood Heights Baptist Church the third Tuesday of each month at 6 p.m.
+The Tenn.
+Right to Life, Claiborne Chapter, meets at Dogwood Heights Baptist Church the third Tuesday of each month at 6 p.m.
 This is an opportunity for you to serve in the defense of vital issues of life.
 For more information, contact John Woods at 423-259-1385.